Facebook Pixel How to Pose Bands: The Ultimate Guide

 DIM7

-In short, yes and no. The genre of music can impact every facet of the image, but not necessarily.
-Doubling back to the idea that a photograph of a band needs to sell their music, the genre portrayal can be a fundamental part of that goal.
+Yes – and no. The genre of music can impact every facet of the image, but it doesn’t have to.
+Going back to the idea that a photograph of a band needs to sell its music, genre portrayal can be a fundamental part of that goal.
 For example, metal music has a much darker, harder, and tougher edge to it than, say, a girl pop band.

-Much of how I figure out how to pose bands has to do with three key factors:
+Much of how I figure out how to pose bands has to do with three key questions:

-1. What is the stereotypical image for that genre?
-(This being said, the image does not have to be stereotypical – but there are some specific poses to include if you want to really push on the fact that the band plays a specific type of music).
+• What is the stereotypical image for that genre?
+(The image you capture does not have to be stereotypical.
+However, there are some specific poses to include if you want to really emphasize that the band plays a specific type of music).

-2. What image does the music evoke?
+• What image does the music evoke?
 (I find that closing my eyes and listening to some of the key songs pointed out by the band can provide a lot of inspiration.
-Music and imagery tie together, and whatever image is evoked by the sound is one that you should likely follow).
+Music and imagery tie together, and whatever image is evoked by the sound is one that you can definitely follow.)

 Aimee Saturne

-Say that a five-piece, all-female symphonic metal band approaches you, with a melancholy and dark sound, whose story revolves around pagan rituals.
-With this in mind, the posing will likely be more rigid with the band members standing in a crescent formation due to the ritualistic nature.
-Their chins will likely be a bit lower down with a very slight hunch and legs tightly placed together, and eyes are looking directly towards the camera (whilst the face is slightly lower down).
+Say a five-piece, all-female symphonic metal band approaches you.
+They have a melancholy and dark sound, and their story revolves around pagan rituals.
+With this in mind, the posing will likely be more rigid, with the band members standing in a crescent formation due to the ritualistic nature of their story.
+Their chins will likely be a bit lower with a very slight hunch, legs placed tightly together, and eyes looking directly towards the camera (while the face is slightly lower).

-Likewise, say an all-male pop duo approaches you with a very light-hearted, summer, beach feel to their music, with a tagline revolving around living every day in the moment.
-The posing will be very loose, fun, and expressive – likely a popular choice would be to place the two lads back to back with them looking over their shoulders at one another laughing and the arms placed in very relaxed positions.
+Likewise, say an all-male pop duo approaches you with a very light-hearted, summer beach feel to their music, with a tagline revolving around living in the moment.
+The posing will be very loose, fun, and expressive.
+A popular choice would be to place the two men back to back, laughing, looking over their shoulders at one another with arms placed in very relaxed positions.

-As a photographer, much of our jobs revolve around bringing a static visual image to an ever-moving description.
+As photographers, much of our job revolves around bringing a static visual image to an ever-moving description.

 Chasing Desolation

-To express why genre doesn’t necessarily have to affect the pose, not all bands fall perfectly within a box.
+Now, at the start of this section, I mentioned that genre doesn’t necessarily have to affect the pose.
+And that’s because not all bands fall perfectly within a box!

 That’s a good thing.
 Art shouldn’t always be easily categorized.

 As such, some acts defy traditional rules and do not follow convention.
-Their images won’t follow convention either, and the posing may change drastically from the usual.
+The photos you capture of this type of band shouldn’t follow convention, either, and the posing may change drastically from the usual!

-Not all of the band members are a similar height – someone might be very short or extremely tall
+1. Not all band members are of similar height

-This is a very common situation you’ll encounter.
+This is a very common situation.
 Luckily, there are some clever solutions!

-Firstly, if your band promotional image doesn’t include full body shots, simply place the member(s) on boxes (often called ‘apples’ in studios) that even-out their height.
+Firstly, if your band promotional image doesn’t include full-body shots, simply place the shorter member(s) on boxes (often called “apples” in studios) to even out their height.

-If the band does want full body shots, play with perspective.
-Place the taller members further in the back and the shorter members closer to the front.
+If the band wants full-body shots, play with perspective.
+Place the taller members further back and the shorter members closer to the front.
 A reverse V or U shape is an excellent idea!

 Thirdly, get creative with levels and props.
-My go-to – which tends to receive favorable reviews – is to place one member sitting on a chair and pose the rest of the band around the chair.
-The taller members can crouch on the ground at the corners of the chair while the shorter members can stand around the chair.
+My go-to approach – which tends to receive favorable reviews – is to place one member sitting on a chair and pose the rest of the band around it.
+The taller members can crouch on the ground at the corners of the chair while the shorter members stand.
 The frontman or frontwoman sits in the chair.

 You can achieve a similar effect by posing on stairs, walls, rocks, or anything that allows one person to sit while the rest are crouched or standing.